 Oxfordshire County Council and Oxford City Council are both headquartered in Oxford itself.
 Although there have been some cutbacks in the workforce on account of the economic recession, the two Councils continue to be major employers in the locality, as do Oxford University Hospitals NHS Trust and Oxford Health NHS Foundation Trust.
 Job opportunities regularly come up with all of these public bodies, so it’s worth checking their websites on a frequent basis.

-The largest private sector employer is BMW, whose plant at Cowley assembles various models in the Mini range.
+The largest private-sector employer is BMW, whose plant at Cowley assembles various models in the Mini range.
 The plant has recently benefited from additional investment, resulting in the number of employees rising from 3700 in 2013 to 4000 a year later.
-As a car assembly plant, the workforce is numerically dominated by engineers and assembly line technicians but other important roles performed there include staff training, quality control and purchasing.

 If you’re interested in a career in motorsport then you’ll know that Williams Grand Prix Engineering Limited, one of the world’s most successful Formula One teams, is based only about 14 miles from Oxford.
 In addition to competing at the top level of world motorsport, the company has an advanced engineering wing that’s active in a number of fields, including renewable energy, defence and sports science.
 Williams employs around 600 people in total, and the variety of work on offer is readily apparent from a glance at the careers section of their corporate website.

-Williams isn’t the only world class motorsport company in the Oxford area.
+Williams isn’t the only world-class motorsport company in the Oxford area.
 The Lotus F1 Team is based at Enstone, about 17 miles from Oxford, and employs around 500 people.
 And there are several other motorsport related businesses in the area, the best known of which is Prodrive, a motorsport and engineering concern that currently runs the Aston Martin Racing programme in the World Endurance Championship as well as international rallying and rallycross programmes for Mini and Volkswagen.
 Headquartered at Banbury, about 30 miles from Oxford, Prodrive also has an advanced technology department that works in the automotive, defence and marine sectors as well.
 Between its two sites at Banbury and Milton Keynes, Prodrive employs around 500 people with, as you would expect, an emphasis on engineering and fabrication work.
-Current vacancies with Prodrive can be found here.

 We mustn’t forget that Oxford is, of course, a prime destination for both tourists and business visitors.
 It is the 53rd largest city in the United Kingdom, according to figures published in 2013, yet ranks 9th in terms of the number of international visitors each year.
-It’s estimated that approximately 9.5 million people visit the city every year.
+Approximately 9.5 million people visit the city every year.
 According to Oxford City Council, the annual value of this to the local economy is around £770 million.
-The need to cater for this important source of revenue means that there are opportunities in the tourism and hospitality sectors, ranging from kitchen staff to hotel and premises management.
+The need to cater to this important source of revenue means that there are opportunities in the tourism and hospitality sectors, ranging from kitchen staff to hotel and premises management.

 If you are looking for jobs in Oxford, why not try Zoek.
 Zoek is the new mobile app which helps you find jobs in a smarter, faster way.
 The app can be downloaded on iPhone or Android for free and includes thousands of vacancies from hundreds of employers.